 Sports Illustrated spotlighted the ORU program, inserting the Titans at No. 4 in its preseason issue.
 The AP had ORU at No 18.
 And ORU was opening the doors to its glamorous new home, the Mabee Center, on Dec.
 4 against a big-name opponent, the University of Wisconsin.
 The Titans took out Wisconsin, 90-76, and used that as a springboard to another 21-5 regular sea- ORU now was competing against a heavyweight Division I schedule, facing teams such as Texas A&M, UNLV, San Diego State, Jacksonville and Illinois State.
 The Titans spent six weeks in the Top 20, reaching No. 10.
 Again, they were invited to the NIT, but lost to North Carolina.
 Through it all, the Titans remained committed to Trickey's style, scoring more than 100 points 11 times.
 Fugua averaged 23.5 and 7-foot sophomore David Vaughn averaged 19,2 with 14.3 rebounds.
 Following the season, Fuqua and Vaughn were drafted, respectively, by the Boston Celtics and the ABA Trickey's tenure, Fuqua was not in the lineup.
-Instead, the offense was triggered by Sam McCants (24-point average), Al Boswell (18.4) and Greg McDougald (15.3), with Woods averaging 14 rebounds.
-For five weeks, the Titans had a spot in The AP Top 20, cresting at They were so good, they were invited to the NCAA Tournament.
+Instead, the offense was triggered by Sam McCants (24-point average), Al Boswell (18.4) and Greg McDougald (15.3), with Woods averaging 14 rebounds. game, hitting 100 or more 11 times, playing a schedule that included Houston, Southern Cal, Long Beach State, Southern Illinois, Virginia Tech, and for the first time, For five weeks, the Titans had a spot in The AP Top 20, cresting at They were so good, they were invited to the NCAA Tournament.
 And, ORU was designated to host the Midwest Regional.
-In only its third year as an NCAA member, ORU was competing in, and hosting, a tournament that would send Previously, the only time the state of Oklahoma had hosted an NCAA The Titans reached the Regional finals, falling to Kansas in overpearance of Trickey, who resigned and took other coaching assignments before returning to ORU in 1987 when the school had dropped and a record of 118-23, that was celebrated over an October weekend, 50 years after Trickey's arrival.
-Virginia Cavaliers.
-In 1973-74, for the first time in REMEMBERING COACH TRICKEY: Present at the ORU Preseason Banquent are, from left, Jesse Hollingsworth, Richard Fuqua, Kay Trickey Herring, Terry Scott, Ken Trickey Jr. and Larry Baker.
+In only its third year as an NCAA member, ORU was competing in, and hosting, a tournament that would send of Oklahoma had hosted an NCAA Regional was 1954, in Stillwater.

+The Titans reached the Regional finals, falling to Kansas in overpearance of Trickey, who resigned and took other coaching assignments before returning to ORU in 1987 when the school had dropped back to the NAIA level.
+It was that initial five-year stay, and a record of 118-23, that was celebrated over an October weekend, 50 years after Trickey's arrival.
+The story of his Cinderella ascent Virginia Cavaliers.

+REMEMBERING COACH TRICKEY: Present at the ORU Preseason Banquent are, from left, Jesse Hollingsworth, Richard Fuqua, Kay Trickey Herring, Terry Scott, Ken Trickey Jr. and Larry Baker.